banner

 knee bursitis diagnosis

-• Practicing knee bursitis exercises as recommended by physiotherapists
+• Performing knee bursitis exercises as recommended by a physiotherapist

-• Prior warm up before playing sports or exercising
+• Warming up properly before engaging in sports or exercise

-• Avoiding extended kneeling periods and taking breaks in between
+• Avoiding prolonged kneeling and taking breaks as needed

 knee bursitis treatment

-• Surgery – Surgery is only done in severe cases of knee bursitis or when none of the conservative treatment brought relief.
-The surgical procedure will remove the affected bursa to treat knee bursitis.
+• Surgery: Considered only in severe cases or when conservative treatments fail.
+The procedure involves removing the affected bursa to alleviate symptoms.

 how can we help?